MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

     &

 In this example there are two input files: swot_L3_may2023.nc and moorings_calval_may2023.nc (note that the suffix .nc should not be included).
 They have multiplier factors that will multiply their respective cost in the total cost calculation.
-For example, the first dataset will be counted with a factor=1, and the second dataset will not influence the total cost since its multiplier is 0.
+For example, the first dataset will be counted with a factor=1, and the second dataset will not influence the total cost ince its multiplier is 0.
 Output files will be written in a folder called "OBSFIT" that will be created if it doesn't already exist.

 Post-processing
 ^^^^^^^^^^^^^^^

 For each input file, two new files are created.
-One, named <original_filename>.equi.nc, contains model-equivalent values.
+One, named <original_filename>.equi.nc, contains model-equivalent values for direct comparison with observation data.
 The other, named <filename>.misfits.nc, contains model-observations misfits.

 "equi.nc" output files include two variables, mod_val and mod_mask.
 They are in the same format as the input files, thus obs_val and mod_val are directly comparable.
 The mask indicates missing model-equivalent values.

 A simple way to plot the observed values and model-equivalent values in matlab could be: